Idempotency and on-chain outcome

 Reconcile cached DAPI mutation responses with webhook-only on-chain outcomes, including final, retracted, and recalled events.

-Treat an HTTP `201` returned from an idempotency cache as "the mutation was accepted and returned this response", not "the transaction is final forever".
+This rule is the boundary between request idempotency and chain reconciliation.
+Treat an HTTP `201` returned from an idempotency cache as "the mutation was accepted and returned this response".
+Do not treat it as "the transaction is final forever".

 ## Reconciliation pattern [#reconciliation-pattern]